Savory Stir Fry Sauces

 We’ve tried out versions with many different cheeses (mmmm…cheese!), but we decided that this one is our preference.
 This year we tried not to go overboard (since there are only four of us, and we try to learn from our mistakes), so we cut the recipe to two-thirds and only prepped steamed broccoli and bread for dipping.
 This meant that, for the first time ever, we actually had room for dessert.
 Yay!
 Happy New Year, everybody!

-Posted in Uncategorized | Leave a comment
+Posted in gluten-free, vegetarian | Leave a comment

 Gluten-Free Apple Pie with Crumb Topping